Skip to content

 Get legal help, write down any proof, and tell the correct department about any cases of domestic violence, child abuse, or neglect.
 Talk to your child about how they feel about their father and what he has done for them.
 Give them help and reassurance on an emotional level.

-If you are facing a child custody dispute as an unmarried father who is in alcohol rehab, you should consult with an experienced family law attorney who can advise you on your rights and options.
-A lawyer can help you navigate the complex legal process and advocate for your child’s best interests.
-Know what to do if rehab doesn’t work.
+You are facing a child custody dispute as an unmarried individual who is in alcohol rehab, you should consult with an experienced family law attorney who can advise you on your rights and options.
+A lawyer can help you navigate the complex legal process and advocate for your children’s best interests.
+Know what to do if rehab doesn’t work

 Tony McKenzie